BjarniRunar/python-snoozebot/README.md

 ## Usage:

+    import snoozebot
-    from snoozebot import Snoozer, snooze, wake_all, WOKE_FD
+    from snoozebot import Snoozer, snooze, wake_all

     # Interruptable sleep for 1 second
     snooze(1.0)